How to apply for a postgraduate research degree

 Work references should be written by someone more senior to yourself in the organisation in which you both work.
 References may not be written by fellow students, family members or friends.

 Ideally references should be submitted on official headed paper and signed.
-The completed reference should be placed in a sealed envelope, which has been signed by the referee across the seal and sent to Postgraduate Admissions Office, School of Law, The Liberty Building, University of Leeds, Leeds, LS2 9JT, UK.
+The completed reference should be placed in a sealed envelope, which has been signed by the referee across the seal and sent to Postgraduate Admissions Office, School of Law, Beech Grove House, University of Leeds, Leeds, LS2 9JT, UK.

 Exceptionally, references will be accepted by email but only if they are sent directly to Miss Karin Houkes, Postgraduate Officer: email@example.com AND the applicant is not copied into the email.